UoB-COMSM0166/2025-group-13/README.md

 ## Early Development
 Development began with a minimum viable product (MVP) that laid the foundation for our 2D platformer.
 The MVP introduced two core functionalities essential to future iterations:

-- **Persistent Rectangular Entities:** Rectangles represented key game elements—like the player and enemies—whose positions remained consistent across frames.
+- **Persistent Rectangular Entities:** Rectangles represented key game elements-like the player and enemies-whose positions remained consistent across frames.
 This provided a stable interaction model.

 - **Player Movement via Arrow Keys:** The player could move a rectangle using the keyboard’s arrow keys.
 Movement was linear and unaffected by gravity or momentum, offering a static, grid-like layout.